 In a divorce or child custody case, the focus often centers on maximizing the time you and your child’s other parent spend with your child.
 As a result, other important areas may get overlooked.
 One of those areas that is of particular importance is child support.
 Most child custody or divorce cases end up with one parent paying the other child support.
 The question for you in your spouse is, which one will pay and receive the Child Support?
-This question largely depends on which parent the court names as the primary conservator and who is best positioned to provide ongoing care for the children.
+This question largely depends on which parent the court designates as the primary conservator and which parent is best positioned to provide ongoing care for the children.

 Primary conservators are paid child support in Texas.